 What is Somatic Behavioral Coaching?

-Our bodies react to situations, events, words, noises, and the subsequent behaviors are the road maps to missing skills.
+Our bodies naturally react to situations, events, words, noises, and the bodies reaction and subsequent behaviors are the road map we use to find missing skills.
 Since I use the body and behaviors to guide me I can work with anyone -you don’t need words, you don’t need to be able to deeply reflect and understand all the in’s and out’s of your psychology and neurology, you just need to show up and do the thing you want to do or are trying to do while I observe.
-With observation and coaching, we will find our way to a place where your body feels better, your brain feels like it can access the information and you learn some new skills.
+With observation and coaching, we will find our way to a place where your body feels better, your brain feels like it can access the information and you can learn new skills.
+My clients form a new deeper relationship with themselves and with compassion and curiosity they start to shape a new way of being in their bodies.

 I believe that everyone in this world wants to feel good, do good, learn new things and achieve their goals.
 If this is not happening I want to know why, and if you are here you are asking that same question.